The best time to visit the Philippines is an important thing to consider, here’s why:

 Needless to say, it wouldn’t be much fun travelling during typhoon season, although it would almost certainly be cheaper!

-In this post, I will go through a number of factors that determine exactly when is the best time to visit the Philippines is.
+In this post, I will go through a number of factors that determine exactly when is the best time to visit the Philippines.
 The answer will be subjective, but at least it will give you an overview of the best months to visit this amazing country!

 Best time to visit the Philippines